The anomaly that was not meant IIB

 One of the results of our investigations is particularly intriguing.
 We have constructed several families of type IIB supergravities in which the usual duality group $\text{GL}^+(2,\Z)$ can be gauged, but which at the same time cannot be the low-energy limit of IIB string theory, because some familiar orbifold backgrounds are forbidden.
 The symmetry type of these theories is different from ordinary type IIB supergravity, and so maybe one can show some of them are inconsistent, by studying compactifications in generalized backgrounds required by the cobordism conjecture as in \cite{McNamara:2019rup}.
 Yet another, exciting possibility is that in fact these theories are just fine quantum gravities, different UV completions of the same IIB supergravity theory, in a similar fashion to the possible global forms that a gauge group can have for a given algebra.
 There are hints of similar discrete choices in 11-dimensional M-theory \cite{FH21} and type I strings \cite{Sethi:2013hra}.
 Of course, we would expect all of these possibilities to be part of a single landscape, connected by domain walls \cite{McNamara:2019rup}.

 Strictly speaking, our results involved extending the anomaly theory of the self-dual field in \cite{Hsieh:2020jpj} beyond its realm of validity.
-This anomaly theory depends on a crucial way on a certain quadratic refinement of a differential cohomology pairing, and \cite{Hsieh:2020jpj} constructed it only for Spin manifolds.
+This anomaly theory depends on a crucial way on a certain quadratic refinement of a differential cohomology theory pairing, and \cite{Hsieh:2020jpj} constructed it only for Spin manifolds and the particular case of differential K theory.
 An essential assumption of the present paper is that the construction can be extended to general Spin-$\GL^+(2, \Z)$ manifolds in some way, which we left unspecified.
-Interestingly, this assumption together with anomaly cancellation seems to be enough to fully determine the quadratic refinement in all cases discussed above, which correspond to ``Spin-Mp'' anomalies, for which the corresponding duality bundles only involve elements in the subgroup $\Mp(2,\Z)\subset \GL^+(2,\Z)$ (up to some subtleties with the $\mathbb{Z}_8$ generator $Q_{4}^{11}$).
+Interestingly, this assumption together with anomaly cancellation seems to be enough to ``bootstrap'' the quadratic refinement in all cases discussed above, which correspond to ``Spin-Mp'' anomalies, for which the corresponding duality bundles only involve elements in the subgroup $\Mp(2,\Z)\subset \GL^+(2,\Z)$ (up to some subtleties with the $\mathbb{Z}_8$ generator $Q_{4}^{11}$).